melisplatform/melis-cms-twig/README.md

 To make use of Melis Plugins inside Twig templates, convert them as view helpers.

 #### I. Helper creation
-1. Create/Copy the helper class that extends Zend's `AbstractHelper`.
+1. Create/Copy the helper class that extends Laminas's `AbstractHelper`.

 2. Implement the `__invoke` method that it calls your plugin: `ServiceManager->get('ControllerPluginManager')->get('YourPlugin')`.

 3. `return` the result of `ViewRenderer->render(YourPlugin)`.

 #### II.
 Helper Factory creation
-1. Create/Copy the helper factory class that implements Zend's `FactoryInterface`
+1. Create/Copy the helper factory class that implements Laminas's `FactoryInterface`

 2. Implement the `createService` method that it instantiates the Helper from the previous step, passing all the needed parameters.